This post may contain affiliate links. See our disclosure policy.

 More Delicious Veggie Side Dishes

-Vegetables don’t have to taste bland or boring.
+Brussels sprouts don’t have to taste bland or boring.
 Here are a few recipes to try:

-How to make Sauteed Lemon Garlic Brussels Sprouts
+Sauteed Lemon Garlic Brussels Sprouts

 - Heat the butter in a large skillet over medium high heat.

-- Once heated, add the halved brussel sprouts to the pan and saute for about 7-8 minutes on each side until the outer part is a caramelized brown and the inside is soft and fully cooked.
+- Once heated, add the halved brussel sprouts to the pan and sauté for about 7-8 minutes on each side until the outer part is a caramelized brown and the inside is soft and fully cooked.

 - Add the garlic half way through the cooking.